Antal Szabó

 Antal Szabó (4 September 1910 – 18 April 1972) was a Hungarian goalkeeper who played in the 1930s.
-Szabó was the goalkeeper for Hungary when they reached the World Cup final in 1938.
+Szabó appeared as goalkeeper for Hungary at the 1938 World Cup final.
 Szabó expressed his relief following his side's defeat against Italy despite letting in four goals in the loss.
 Referring to Mussolini's pre-match threats (Il Duce had been misquoted as telling the Italian players to "Win or die"), Szabó quipped "I may have let in four goals, but at least I saved their lives".

 At club level Szabó played for MTK Hungaria.
-In total he made 40 appearances for the Hungarian national team.
+He made 40 appearances for the Hungary national football team.